Stormwater Drain

 Stormwater Improvements

-The City of Raleigh has compiled a list of 10 locations where drainage infrastructure requires evaluation and repair.
-Seven of those locations are system repair projects and three locations are drainage assistance projects.
+The City of Raleigh has compiled a list of eight locations where drainage infrastructure requires evaluation and repair.
+Six of those locations are stormwater system repair projects and two locations are drainage assistance projects.

 Project Details